-There are two moments during the year when the path of the sun is farthest north in the Northern Hemisphere (June 20 or 21) or farthest south in the Southern Hemisphere (June 20 or 21).
-At the Winter Solstice, the sun travels the shortest daylight path with the shortest night.
-In the Northern Hemisphere, the North Pole is tilted 23.4° toward the Sun and the vertical noon rays are directly over the Tropic of Cancer.
-Six months later, the South Pole is inclined 23.4° toward the sun and its vertical overhead rays progress over the Tropic Capricorn.
-The Ancient Astronomical Site, Stonehenge is a Neolithic monument on the Salisbury Plane of England.
-It has drawn crowds in recent years of over 30,000 to witness the precise moment of the Summer Solstice, the midpoint of the solar year.
-During the salient celestial events of the sun and moon, we may observe the natural continuum that inspires our sense of time and place.
-The Great Saracen Stone Circle of Stonehenge
+There are two moments during the year when the path of the sun is farthest south in the Northern Hemisphere (December 21 or 22) and farthest north in the Southern Hemisphere (June 20 or 21).
+At the Winter Solstice, the sun travels the shortest daylight path with the longest night.
+In the Northern Hemisphere, the North Pole is tilted 23.4° away from the sun and its vertical noon rays are directly over the Tropic Capricorn.
+Six months later, the South Pole is inclined 23.4° away from the sun and its vertical overhead rays progress over the Tropic of Cancer.

 The ancient astronomical site, Newgrange, is a neolithic monument in the Boyne Valley, County Meath, Ireland.
 Constructed about 5,200 years ago, it is considered the jewel in the crown of Ireland’s ancient past, and its celebrated passage tomb.